 - What is GIS?

-- Why GIS: applications, examples
+- Why GIS: applications, examples Introduction to map projections.

-- Introduction to ArcGIS
+- Introduction to QGIS

-- GIS data models: Vector, Raster
+- GIS data models: Vector, raster

 - GIS data manipulations: Import/export, data conversion

-Day 3: Thematic mapping and spatial analysis
+Topic 4: Thematic mapping and spatial analysis

-- Thematic mapping: Elements of a map, creating a map
+- Thematic mapping: Elements of a map

-- Raster data analysis: Map algebra and raster calculator
+- Map algebra and raster calculator

 - Spatial interpolation